 The 'one great idea' is that clever answers often hinder execution, whereas wise questions accelerate the process.

 The 'one great idea' is that in the new world of work only the milestones and lead measures that have meaning for people have value.

 NB I renamed this area Progress a year or so after filming.
 The idea comes from work with clients and 'The Progress Principle' i.e. "making meaningful progress visible."

 The 'one great idea' is that behaviour determines your culture.

 NB The latest version of the Valued, Values, Value model pictured is featured in my Heart-Leadership book which you can purchase here.

 The seven areas of shared-view are the focus areas of Performance Possibility Plans on a page that I assist my clients in developing and maintaining.
 I pioneered one page plans over 30 years ago.
 Today they are a key tool for focusing conversations about performance and helping people to be accountable.
 There are many ways to create a plan-on-a-page.
-The first example below is using words using the seven areas as the key areas.
-The second picture is a lot more visual and is my personal preference.
+The example below from my Heart-Leadership book is just one way.
+When we work together we'll determine what is the best way for you.